maxim-eyengue/MLOps-Zoomcamp-2025/03_orchestration/README.md

 Note that these files are not overwritten if they already exist: manual deletion is required to reinitialize properly.

 #### Prefect.yaml Configuration

-- The `prefect.yaml` file includes metadata such as project name, Prefect version (e.g., 2.10.8), and repository details.
-- Build and push steps (e.g., Docker image creation or pushing to AWS S3) can be configured but are optional; in this context, only the pull step is active, which clones the repository code during deployment runs   .
+The `prefect.yaml` file includes metadata such as project name, Prefect version (e.g., 2.10.8), and repository details.
+Build and push steps (e.g., Docker image creation or pushing to AWS S3) can be configured but are optional; in this context, only the pull step is active, which clones the repository code during deployment runs.

 #### Work Pools and Workers